 The term “clean, controlled environments” covers cleanrooms, clean zones, controlled zones, clean areas and clear spaces.
 Clean controlled environments are used to control and limit microbiological contamination where there is a risk to product quality, patients or consumers.

-There was a need for a European standard in this area because, while there’s no shortage of standards and regulatory guidelines in the regulated pharmaceutical and biopharmaceutical manufacturing sector, nevertheless there is less guidance on the microbiological control of clean controlled environments.
+There was a need for a European standard in this area because, while there’s no shortage of standards and regulatory guidelines in the regulated pharmaceutical and biopharmaceutical manufacturing sector, there is less guidance on the microbiological control of clean controlled environments.

 Likewise in the healthcare and hospital sector there are EU Directives, as well as national standards and guidelines for specialized operating theatres, isolation units and immuno-compromised wards as part of infection control.
-But nothing on clean controlled environments.

-Meanwhile in the food and consumer related industries, while there are regulations and standards on food, beverages and cosmetics for example there is insufficient guidance regarding microbiological control in clean controlled environments.
+Meanwhile in the food and consumer-related industries, while there are regulations and standards on food, beverages and cosmetics, for example, there is insufficient guidance regarding microbiological control in clean controlled environments.

 Controlling microbiological contamination

 This new standard is for anyone working in microbiological contamination control from engineering and technical support, production, quality assurance and control to regulatory authority compliance functions.